-This garlic naan is flavourful, scrumptious and incredibly quick and easy to make without using yeast!
-Learn how to make restaurant-style garlic naan with no fancy equipment or oven.
+This easy garlic naan is flavourful, scrumptious and incredibly quick and easy to make without using yeast!
+You will love this restaurant-style garlic naan, made with no fancy equipment or oven.

 Jump to:

-- Naan is a popular South Asian leavened flatbread made using plain (or all purpose) flour and a number of additional ingredients (including yoghurt, oil or milk, leavening agent).
+- Naan is a popular South Asian leavened flatbread made using plain flour (aka all-purpose flour) and a number of additional ingredients (including yoghurt, oil or milk, leavening agent).
 Naan can be made with or without yeast (versions with yeast require extra time for the dough to rise).

-- Naan is traditionally baked in a tandoor (clay oven), however you can also bake in an oven or cook using a tava.
+- Naan is traditionally baked in a tandoor (tandoor oven/clay oven), however you can also bake in an oven or cook using a tava.
 This recipe uses a tava to cook the naan flatbreads (the fastest and cheapest option to give you delicious restaurant-style naans).

 Notes about Recipe Ingredients